 Hi, welcome to my page!
-My name is Yiyun (E-uwing) and I am a first-year PhD student in Biopsychology at University of Michigan.
+My name is Yiyun (E-uwing) and I am a second-year PhD student in Biopsychology at the University of Michigan.
 I graduated from University of Rochester with a B.S in Brain & Cognitive Sciences and a B.A in Mathematics in 2018.
 I am a cognitive scientist interested broadly in the evolution of behavior and cognition.
-Over the past four years, I have conducted research with many pet dogs in the greater New Haven area and a variety of non-human primates in lab, zoo, and field settings.
+Over the past six years, I have conducted research with many pet dogs in the greater New Haven area and a variety of non-human primates in lab, zoo, and field settings.

 For my graduate work, I conduct fieldwork research with free-ranging rhesus macaques at the Cayo Santiago Field Station in Puerto Rico.
 For my first project, I am interested in how rhesus macaques might seek out information about reward locations in order to remedy uncertainties.
 My second project investigates how surprise might serve as a learning signal and prompt selective exploration of objects that defy expectations about the physical world.
 In both of my current projects, I am interested in examining cognitive development by studying monkeys of all ages and especially juvenile monkeys.
 By studying cognitive development in young monkeys, I can better understand not only how these specific cognitive abilities develop in monkeys but also understand the role of the juvenile period in learning and complex cognition.